Catheter Ablation

 Where Is an Ablation Performed?

-In most cases, catheter ablations are done in an electrophysiology lab, in a hospital setting, and can take approximately one to three hours for the procedure.
+In most cases, catheter ablations are done in an electrophysiology lab at a hospital, and it can take approximately one to three hours for the procedure.
 Sometimes it may take longer.

 Norton Heart & Vascular Institute has two state-of-the-art electrophysiology labs where catheter ablations are performed located in Norton Audubon Hospital and Norton Hospital.
 We use 3D imaging to map your heart and identify the spot of tissue that’s causing the irregular heartbeat.
 Then we complete minimally invasive ablation procedures to treat the issue.